Jantalus/tesis/TracerPIN_modified/README.md

 echo -e "\nexport PIN_ROOT=/opt/pin-3.30-98830-g1d7b601b3-gcc-linux" >> ~/.bashrc
 ```

-Make sure the user has r/w access to the PIN installation and to ease the next steps define PIN_ROOT:
+Make sure the user has r/w access to the PIN installation and to ease the next steps define PIN_ROOT

 ---